-To expedite procurement and reduce purchasing and related payment paperwork by reducing the number of purchase order transactions, appropriate County employees are provided a purchasing card.
-The purchasing card is a means to purchase and pay for eligible goods and services that cost less than \$10,000, but only is to be used for non-recurring purchases that are not covered by an existing County contract.
+The purchasing card is a means to expedite the purchase for eligible goods and services that cost less than \$10,000, but only is to be used for non-recurring purchases that are not covered by an existing County contract.
 The Director of Accounting is responsible for the implementation and oversight of the program.
 In addition, a program administrator is designated in each appropriate department to review and approve cardholder documentation and reconciliation.